jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Upload product images _POST_.md

           method: create
           # Create the image record in the REST service.
           function: rest-upload-customer-images
-           # Data configuration points to the collection of images with their metadata
+           # Data configuration points to the collection of images
+           # with their metadata.
-           # in the media-picker ensuring that the call to POST
+           # in the media-picker ensuring that the call to POST.
            # & create is executed multiple times for each image.
             =@ctx.components.image.state.value.
             {